-- 1. Press the On/Standby button to switch on your radio. - 2.
-Press the Mode button as needed to select DAB Radio mode. - 3.
+- 1. Press and release the On/Off control to switch on your radio. - 2.
+Press the Mode button as needed to select DAB radio mode. - 3.
 Press the Menu button to enter the DAB menu. - Rotate the Tuning/Select control until 'Prune invalid' is highlighted.
-Press the Tuning/Select control. - To cause the stations list to be pruned, eliminating unavailable stations rotate the Tuning/Select control until 'YES' is highlighted on the display. - Press the Tuning/Select control to cause the invalid station names to be removed from the station list. - If you do not wish to prune stations, highlight 'NO' and then press the control.
+Press the Tuning/Select control. - To cause the stations list to be pruned, eliminating unavailable stations rotate the Tuning/Select control until 'YES' is highlighted on the display. - Press the Tuning/Select control to remove the invalid station names from the station list. - If you do not wish to prune stations, highlight 'NO' and then press the control.
 The display will revert to the previous menu.

-Note: If you have moved your radio to a different part of the country you should also carry out a search for new stations (please see the section 'Finding new stations' on page 62).
+Note: If you have moved your radio to a different part of the country you should also carry out a search for new stations (please see the section 'Finding new stations' on page 61).